lindbrook/cholera/README.md

 ![](README-voronoi-1.png)

-While popular and easy to compute, the drawback is that with the Euclidean distance, or the distance "as-the-crow-flies", we assume that people can walk through walls.

-The second method uses walking distances along the streets of Soho.
-While more accurate, this is harder to compute.
-To his credit, this appears to be Snow's method.
-He writes that the annotation includes "the various points which have been found by careful measurement to be at an equal distance by the nearest road from the pump in Broad Street and the surrounding pumps".

-To replicate and extend his efforts, I wrote functions that compute walking distance pump neighborhoods.
-They work by transforming the roads on the map into a "social" graph and turning the computation of walking distances into a graph theory problem: the functions compute the shortest path between a case (observed or simulated) and its nearest pump:
+The second method, which builds on Snow's example, computes neighborhoods based on walking distance.
+While more accurate, it is harder to compute.
+I wrote functions that transform the roads on the map into a "social" graph and turn the computation of walking distance into a graph theory problem.
+For a given case (observed or simulated), I compute the shortest weighted path to the nearest pump:

 ``` r
 walkingPath(150)